dreamineering/business-administration/docs/meta/playbook/content-creation/structure.md

 ---
-title: Content Structure
+title: Playbook > Content Structure
 ---

-# Content Structure
+# Playbook > Content Structure

 The overall goal is to **cross-reference the below like fuck**